On Shifting Ground-logo

 9/23/2024

-Kamala Harris holds a national lead of three points over Donald Trump.
-And as the polls following her recent debate performance continue to trickle in, her lead is expected to grow.
+Kamala Harris holds a national lead of three percentage points over Donald Trump.
+And as the polls following her recent debate performance continue to trickle in, that number is expected to grow.
 But can we trust the latest polls?
 This week, in our latest special election series, we talk with an undecided voter who doesn’t trust what polls are saying.
 Then, a pair of political scientists break down how we can make polling better.
 We’ll hear from Samaya Garza, J.D.
 Candidate at University of Detroit Mercy School of Law, Dr. Peter Francia, professor and director of the ECU Center for Survey Research, Justin Grimmer, political science professor and senior fellow at Stanford's Hoover Institution, and Dr. Natalie Jackson, vice president at GQR.
 Guests: Samaya Garza, J.D.
 Candidate at University of Detroit Mercy School of Law Dr. Peter Francia, professor and director of the ECU Center for Survey Research Justin Grimmer, political science professor and senior fellow at Stanford's Hoover Institution Dr. Natalie Jackson, vice president at GQR Host: Ray Suarez Mateo Schimpf, senior producer If you appreciate this episode and want to support the work we do, please consider making a donation to Commonwealth Club World Affairs.
 We cannot do this work without your help.
 Thank you.

 Duration:00:52:59